aws/iot-atlas/src/hugo/content/en-us/implementations/aws/command/command1/_index.md

 Command and control is the operation of sending a message to a device requesting it to perform some action.
 Optionally, the device can acknowledge that is has succeeded or failed to complete the action.

+{{% notice note %}}
+This implementation focuses on the use of MQTT topics for performing request and response patterns (e.g. command and control).
+Please refer to the [Designing MQTT Topic for AWS IoT Core](https://docs.aws.amazon.com/whitepapers/latest/designing-mqtt-topics-aws-iot-core/designing-mqtt-topics-aws-iot-core.html), specifically the _Using the MQTT Topics for Commands_ section.
+This white paper provides alternative topic patterns that go beyond the scope of this implementation.
+{{% /notice %}}

 ## Use Cases

 - Near real-time action taken when command issued to a device